matthewwithanm/django-imagekit/README.rst

     from django import forms
     from imagekit.forms import ProcessedImageField
+    from imagekit.processors import ResizeToFill

-    class AvatarForm(forms.Form):
+    class ProfileForm(forms.Form):
-        avatar_thumbnail = ProcessedImageField(spec_id='myapp:fancy_thumbnail')
+        avatar_thumbnail = ProcessedImageField(spec_id='myapp:profile:avatar_thumbnail',
+                                               processors=[ResizeToFill(100, 50)],
+                                               format='JPEG',
+                                               options={'quality': 60})

-The benefit of using ``imagekit.forms.ProcessedImageField`` (as opposed to ``imagekit.models.ProcessedImageField`` above) is that it keeps the logic for creating the image outside of your model (in which you would use a normal Django ``ImageField``).
-You can even create multiple forms, each with their own ``ProcessedImageField``, that all store their results in the same image field.
+The benefit of using ``imagekit.forms.ProcessedImageField`` (as opposed to ``imagekit.models.ProcessedImageField`` above) is that it keeps the logic for creating the image outside of your model (in which you would use a normal Django ImageField).
+You can even create multiple forms, each with their own ProcessedImageField, that all store their results in the same image field.

-As with the model field classes, ``imagekit.forms.ProcessedImageField`` also has a shortcut version that allows you to inline spec definitions.

 Processors